Don Clifton famously asked, "What would happen if we studied what was right with people versus what's wrong with people?"

 It was truly revolutionary, given the prevailing thinking, to say, "Let's focus on what's right" -- to shift the focus from what makes human beings maladjusted to what makes them effective and even extraordinary.

-As a result, many career coaches, learning and development professionals, and those who follow Dr. Clifton's strengths-based approach now are often reluctant to delve into people's weaknesses.
+As a result, many career coaches, learning and development professionals, and those who follow Dr. Clifton's strengths-based approach and strengths based development are now often reluctant to delve into people's weaknesses and instead focus on an employee's strengths.

 The current generation of workers also places more emphasis on positive reinforcement; focusing on weaknesses is perceived as negative and antiquated.

-But we do need to address people's weaknesses.
+But we do need to address people's weaknesses and give them a language to speak to them, such as in a job interview.
 The problem is that most people don't understand the true nature of weaknesses and what to do with them.

 1. Strengths and weaknesses are not opposites.